SAP-samples/teched2025-IN162/exercises/ex3/ex3_1_details.md

 1. A dialog with the different adapters will pop open.
 Select the 'AdvancedEventMesh' adapter.
 <br>![](../ex3/images/image7.png)

-1. Click on this newly added Adapter and navigate on the 'Connection' tab from the properties sheet at the bottom of the screen.
+1. Click on this newly added Adapter and navigate to the 'Connection' tab from the properties sheet at the bottom of the screen.
 Add the following attributes to the 'Sender Connection Details' section.
     | Field | Value |
     | ----- | ----- |
     | Host | tcps://mr-connection-sq0b51wu6s3.messaging.solace.cloud:55443 |